MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 ### Microsoft Teams

 - **Microsoft Teams installed by default**.
-Microsoft Teams is included as the default app for meetings, calls and collaboration on new Surface Hub devices, which can be changed or configured via MDM or directly on Surface Hub using the Settings app.
+Microsoft Teams is the default app for meetings, calls and collaboration on new Surface Hub devices, which can be changed or configured via MDM or directly on Surface Hub using the Settings app.
 To learn more, see [Deploy Microsoft Teams](/MicrosoftTeams/teams-surface-hub).
 - **Support for Proximity Join with Microsoft Teams**.
 Proximity Join lets users take scheduled Microsoft Teams calls on a nearby Surface Hub using their laptop or phone.
 It also lets users transition an in-progress meeting to a nearby Surface Hub.
 Windows 10 Team 2020 Update adds Mobile Device Management (MDM) support to configure Proximity Join.
 To learn more, see:

   - [Microsoft Teams Blog](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-devices-for-shared-spaces-july-and-august-update/ba-p/1604833).